← Back to KHAO

 Summary

+The disbelief was palpable when Mozilla’s CTO last month declared that AI-assisted vulnerability detection meant “ zero-days are numbered ” and “defenders finally have a chance to win, decisively.”
+After all, it looked like part of an all-too-familiar pattern: Cherry-pick a handful of impressive AI-achieved results, leave out any of the fine print that might paint a more nuanced picture, and let the hype train roll on.
 Mindful of the skepticism, Mozilla on Thursday provided a behind-the-scenes look into its use of Anthropic Mythos—an AI model for identifying software vulnerabilities—to ferret out 271 Firefox security flaws over two months.
 The engineers said their earlier brushes with AI-assisted vulnerability detection were fraught with “unwanted slop.”
 Typically, someone would prompt a model to analyze a block of code.
 Mozilla’s work with Mythos was different, Mozilla Distinguished Engineer Brian Grinstead said in an interview.
 Grinstead described the harness his team built as “the code that drives the LLM to accomplish a goal.